sarnold/pyserv/README.rst

 **One small wrinkle**

-* the daemon scripts *will not* run on Windows, however, the console command variants should Just Work (if not, please file an issue).
+* the daemon scripts are "traditional" forking daemons and thus *will not* work on Windows, however, the console command variants should Just Work (if not, please file an issue).

 .. _Python daemon: https://github.com/sarnold/python-daemonizer